okaidigital/Okai.Ofx/README.md

 ```
 ### Conversion to String

-The OFX file in bytes is converted to a string using the "Windows-1252" encoding.
+The byte sequence of the OFX file is transmuted into a string using the "Windows-1252" encoding.

 ```csharp